GACJ/complib-help/docs/compositions/overview.md

 :   Adds the composition to a [collection](../collections/overview.md) of your choice.

 ![Icon: publish](../img/icon_publish.png){width="50"} Publish
-:   Publishes the composition to the `public` library.
+:   Publishes the composition to the `Public` library.
 Only available to registered users, for compositions which you own.

 ![Icon: clone](../img/icon_clone.png){width="50"} Clone
 :   Creates a duplicate of the composition on the **Add composition** page, which you can then edit (see [Creating a new composition](adding_compositions_overview.md)).
 Only available to registered users.